openSUSE/news-o-o/_posts/2010-08-05-were-a-happy-family-the-boosters-are-hiring.markdown

   * Willing to travel and work on FOSS events

-Disclaimer: This job description is for  informational purposes, to describe the primary duties, skills and  abilities necessary to meet the requirements of this position.Â  This  description is not intended to be an exhaustive list of all requirements  or essential functions; it is subject to change at any time.Â  Novell is an equal opportunity employer and an advocate for  workforce diversity.
+Disclaimer: This job description is for  informational purposes, to describe the primary duties, skills and  abilities necessary to meet the requirements of this position.
+This  description is not intended to be an exhaustive list of all requirements  or essential functions; it is subject to change at any time.
+Novell is an equal opportunity employer and an advocate for  workforce diversity.

 Interested?
 Go to [novell.com/jobs](http://careers.novell.com/psp/css89prd/EMPLOYEE/HRMS/c/HRS_HRAM.HRS_CE.GBL) to apply now!